Heard a lot about a Solid State Drives but want to know what it is and how it differs from a Hard Disk drive? Then this post is specially for you.

 - SSD drives have no mechanical parts such as write head and are therefore less prone to failure

-- SSD consume less power.
+- SSD consumes less power.